tranvansang/express-transformer/README.md

 	Please consult the [validator](https://www.npmjs.com/package/validator) package for more details.
 - `chain.isIn(values, options?: {force?: boolean})`: check if the input is in the provided `values` list.
 - `chain.isLength(options, transformOptions?: {force?: boolean})`: check the input's length.
-    If the input is an array, check for number of its elements.
+    If the input is an array, check for the number of its elements.
     Else If the input is a string, check for its length.
     Otherwise, throw an error.